 Dermal fillers typically last anywhere from six to twelve months.
 However, some newer fillers can last up to two years.
 Many new dermal fillers including Restylane Lyft, contain hyaluronic acid such as Juvéderm Ultra and similars.
 This helps boost collagen and elastin production, so results can extend beyond the temporary correction.

 Dermal fillers are meant to restore fullness that is common in youth, whereas Botox prevents facial muscles from flexing and from deepening fine lines and wrinkles.

 Typically, Botox is used in the upper part of the face around the eyes and on the forehead.
 Fillers, on the other hand, tend to be used on the lower part of the face where the lines are more pronounced from structural change due to gravity and other factors.
-Botox and fillers are often used in tandem to rejuvenate the face and prevent further facial wrinkling.
+Botox and hyaluronic acid fillers are often used in tandem to rejuvenate the face and prevent further facial wrinkling.

 If you live near Denver, CO, Thompson Facial Plastics offers Dermal Fillers among its services, and is conveniently located at 3150 E. 3rd Ave Ste.
 200 Denver, CO 80206

 Choosing a reputable plastic surgeon is a crucial step in the process of dermal filler treatment.
 It’s important you trust your physician and trust that he or she will not make you look “overdone” or abnormal.

 Dr. Will Thompson, M.D., is a highly regarded fellowship-trained facial plastic surgeon specializing in minimally invasive procedures such as Botox and dermal fillers.
 Patients love working with Dr. Thompson for his focus on exceptional patient care and the ability to achieve beautiful and natural-looking outcomes.
 To schedule a consultation with Dr. Thompson, contact his Denver office at (303) 667-1474.